dreameverest2203/atharva-website-academic/content/authors/admin/_index.md

 In 2022, I spent a wonderful summer interning as an Applied Scientist at Amazon where I worked on Graph Representation Learning to refine the knowledge graph at the backend of the Amazon Catalogue System.
 In my first year at Stanford, I worked on a wide variety of projects, ranging from Deep Generative Models, to domain-agnostic Self-Supervised Learning and Natural Language Processing.

 Before joining Stanford, I worked as a Quantitative Researcher at a high-frequency trading firm in India where I contributed to the automation and backtesting of trading strategies using Statistical Machine Learning.
 In 2020, I graduated with a B.Tech after spending 4 wonderful years as an undergraduate at IIT Guwahati, majoring in Mathematics and Computer Science.

+If you find my work interesting, or want to discuss about some cool projects that you are working on, feel free to reach out at aamdekar @ stanford dot edu

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.